isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-darwin-in-cambridge-and-wallace-in-the-malay-archipelago.md

 <div style="background-color: white;">The Red Bird of Paradise of New Guinea.
 This was what Wallace went to search for in 1858 in Ternate, Indonesia. </div>

-**Dr John van Wyhe** is a historian of science at the National University of Singapore who specialises in Darwin and Wallace.
-For several years a Bye-Fellow of Christ's College, Cambridge, he is also the Director of Darwin Online and Wallace Online and the author of 10 books and numerous articles on the history of science.
+<p style="font-size:15px;"><b>Dr John van Wyhe</b> is a historian of science at the National University of Singapore who specialises in Darwin and Wallace.
+For several years a Bye-Fellow of Christ's College, Cambridge, he is also the Director of Darwin Online and Wallace Online and the author of 10 books and numerous articles on the history of science.</p>

 <a href="https://nlb-ba-staging.netlify.app/vol-10/issue-4/jan-mar-2015/"><center>Back to Issue</center></a>